m-voit/concepts-of-programming-languages/study-project/paper.md

 In our parser example this would be useful for the `evaluate()` function, which could be written in a more functional style instead of using JavaScript classes.
 There is a stage 1 proposal to introduce pattern matching to ECMAScript in the future [git02].
-This means, that in the future, the `evaluate()` function could be written concisely as in following example.
+This means, that in the future, the `evaluate()` function could be written concisely as in the following example.

 ```javascript
 const evaluate = (vars, node) => case (node) {